jpreece6/SimpleLogger/README.md

 # SimpleLogger
 I found the need for a logging class in multiple projects.
 Log4Net seemed overkill hence the requirement.
+SimpleLogger allows you to choose the output source when creating an instance of the logger.

 This library can currently log to:
 - Console